Overview of Nevada Surety Bonds Requirements

 - Business financial statements

-Applicants with lower credit scores are usually offered slightly higher rates, between 5%-15%, due to the greater risk involved in bonding them.
-While such applicants are usually turned down because of this risk, our Bad Credit Surety Bond Program is tailored to accommodate those with credit issues, bankruptcies and other financial difficulties.
+Applicants with lower credit scores, so-called bad credit, are usually offered higher rates, between 5%-15%, due to the greater risk involved in bonding them.

-There are two separate application forms, depending on the type of Nevada surety bond you need.
+There are two separate application forms, depending on the type of surety bond you need.